| |

 (MARSHA'S BIO CONT.)

-Marsha has a Masters of Science in Organization Development from American University in Washington, D.C.
-She is recently widowed with two wonderful sons, two terrific daughters-in-law, and two precious granddaughters.
+Marsha has a Masters of Science in Organization Development from American University in Washington, D.C

 |